Kids Savings Accounts: A Complete Guide

 - View account information.
 As joint owners, both you and your child can log into an online site or mobile app to view account activity and watch the account’s monthly interest balance grow.

-- Withdraw money: When they’re old enough, you might even cosign a secured debit card for your child to make withdrawals from their kids savings account.
+- Withdraw money: When they’re old enough, you might even cosign a secured debit card for your child to withdraw from their kids savings account.
 Additionally, they can withdraw cash for planned purchases, like a scouts camping trip or the latest must-have gadget.

 What Features Should I Look for in a Youth Savings Account?